 Mott Community College is a public institution and receives federal financial aid; both Section 504 and The Americans with Disabilities Amendments Act apply.

-Disability Services does not determine attendance policies.
+The MCC Office of Disability Services does not determine attendance policies.
 Attendance policies are created by academic departments and faculty.
-Disability Services can provide verification that a student has a disability which may affect class attendance to faculty when making exceptions to their attendance policies.
-Please note that while faculty are within their rights to set attendance policies and excuse absences, excessive absences may have a negative impact on a student's financial aid status.
-Students concerned about their attendance should be referred to Disability Services to review their options.
+Federal law requires MCC to consider reasonable accommodations for attendance if needed to accommodate a student’s disability.
+The MCC Office of Disability Services can provide verification that a student has a disability which may impact the student’s class attendance.
+An attendance accommodation is not a blanket reason for the student to regularly miss class.
+While a student with a disability may have an attendance accommodation in place, excessive absences may have a negative impact on a student's financial aid status.
+Students concerned about their attendance should be referred to the MCC Office of Disability Services to discuss their options.

 Mott Community College is committed to providing equal opportunity for participation in all programs, services and activities and adheres to Section 504 of the Rehabilitation Act (1973) and the Americans with Disabilities Act, as amended (2008) to provide effective auxiliary aids and services for qualified students with documented disabilities.
 Requests for accommodations by students with disabilities can be made by contacting the Disability Services office at (810) 232-9181 or on the web at disability.mcc.edu.
 Once eligibility for an accommodation has been determined, an Instructor Notification Letter will be issued to the student, and must be presented to the instructor.
 Letters may be presented throughout the semester, however accommodation requests submitted in a less than timely manner (the day of an exam, etc.) may result in a delay to honor the request.